pinksheep

 Yes.
 You describe who needs to approve what and where they work.
 The agent can send an approval request to a finance manager via email, wait for confirmation, then notify the requesting department in Slack once approved.
 It tracks the approval state across tools and escalates if a response isn't received within your timeout window.

 The difference is not just speed.
-Approval-first agents give operations teams a way to automate real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
+Approval-first AI assistants give operations teams a way to handle real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
 You still decide what needs review, but the repetitive work no longer depends on manual checking and copy-paste updates.

-Context handlingPeople stitch together context from different systemsAgents pull live context from Asana, HubSpot, Slack, and 1,000+ more
+Context handlingPeople stitch together context from different systemsYour assistant pulls live context from Asana, HubSpot, Slack, and 1,000+ more

 ControlApprovals and change history are hard to auditApprovals, logs, and spend controls stay visible in one place